hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 Error: Unsupported resource Type AWS::DynamoDB::Table.
 There is no custom mapping registered for AWS::DynamoDB::Table and the AWS CloudControl API does not seem to support it yet.
 If you think this is an error or you need support for this resource, file an issue at: https://github.com/hashicorp/cdktf-aws-cdk/issues/new?title=Unsupported%20Resource%20Type%20%60AWS::DynamoDB::Table%60 and mention the AWS CDK constructs you want to use
 ```

-So let's write a custom mapping.
-We start by adding the following code right below our imports and above our stack `MyStack`:
+To write a custom mapping, add the following code right below the imports and above the stack `MyStack`.

+The example code imports the `registerMapping` function and invokes it with arguments for registering an `AWS::DynamoDB::Table` resource.
+The second argument to the function is an object with two parts: `resource` and `attributes`.
+The `resource` is a function that is called for each instance of the CloudFormation type it is registered for.
+This example logs the `props` the function receives and returns `null`, which will result in no resource being created.

 ```typescript
 import { registerMapping } from "@cdktf/aws-cdk/lib/mapping";